 The journey is no less important than the goal

 Enjoy the journey toward your goal.
 The goal is important, but the route is not less important.
-On the route, you learn things, get experience, interact with people and get stronger.
+On the route you learn new things, get experience, interact with people and get stronger.

 It is like traveling by train to a certain destination.
-You can be nervous, keep looking at your watch, waiting to arrive at your destination, and you can enjoy the journey, look at the scenery, read a book, or even make friends with the people traveling with you.
+You can be nervous, keep looking at your watch, and wait impatiently to arrive at your destination.
+On the other hand, you can enjoy the journey, look at the scenery, read a book, or even make friends with the people traveling with you.

 The goal sets the direction, but you should enjoy all the steps leading to the goal, all the creative thinking, the action and the rewards.
-The journey might be long, and the actual moment of arriving short.
-So, why not enjoy the journey, instead of waiting impatiently to arrive at your destination – goal?
+The journey might be long, and the actual moment of arriving and enjoying it, short.
+So, why not enjoy the journey, instead of waiting impatiently to arrive at your destination?

 Want to learn how to achieve goals?
 Read Visualize and Achieve!